-In terms of the geographic scope, the LCA study focuses on the production, distribution and disposal of the packaging systems in Europe.
-In case of Tetra Recart[®] cartons a certain share of the raw material production and the converting takes place in specific countries.
+In terms of the geographic scope, the LCA study focuses on the production, distribution and disposal of the packaging systems in Europe, the US and Japan.
+In case of Tetra Recart® cartons a certain share of the raw material production and the converting takes place in specific countries.
 For these, country-specific data is used.
 In other cases mostly European average data are used, as Tetra Pak sources its materials mainly from Europe.
 Examples are the liquid packaging board production process and converting process (country-specific) and the production of aluminium foil (available only as European average).
-In case of alternative packaging systems processes are modelled with the corresponding European data.
+In case of alternative packaging systems processes are modelled with the ifeu • Comparative Life Cycle Assessment of Tetra Recart® packages and alternative packaging systems for shelf stable pet and baby food on the European, US and Japanese markets corresponding European, US or Japanese data.
+In case of the raw material production European datasets are also used for US and Japanese scenarios.
 The following tables show an overview of the locations for the processes for each type of packaging system.